appscode/blog/content/post/gke-mysql/index.md

 5 rows in set (0.00 sec)
 ```

-> The recovery of MySQL Database has been successful.
+> You can see the Database `Music` has been restored.
+The recovery of MySQL Database has been successful.
 If you faced any difficulties in the recovery process, you can reach out to us through [EMAIL](mailto:support@appscode.com?subject=Stash%20Recovery%20Failed%20in%20GKE).

 We have made an in depth video on how to Run & Manage production-grade MySQL Database in Kubernetes cluster using KubeDB.
 You can have a look into the video below: